 CERTIFICATION FOR DRUG ADMINISTRATION BY INJECTION AND INTRANASAL ROUTE

-Effective December 3, 2015, the Ministry of Health made an amendment to the Pharmacists Regulation which allows for qualified pharmacists to administer a drug (Schedule I, IA or II) or substance (Schedule III) by intranasal route, or by intradermal, intramuscular or subcutaneous injection for the prevention of disease, disorders or conditions, and for the treatment of anaphylaxis.
+In 2015, the Ministry of Health amended the Pharmacists Regulation to allow qualified pharmacists to administer a drug or substance (Schedule I, IA or II) by intranasal route, or by intradermal, intramuscular or subcutaneous injection for the prevention of disease, disorders or conditions, and for the treatment of anaphylaxis.

-In order to qualify for drug administration, you must:
+In order to qualify for DAC, you must:

-Be registered as a Full Pharmacist, Limited Pharmacist, Temporary Pharmacist or Student (UBC) Pharmacist.
+Be registered as a Full Pharmacist, Limited Pharmacist, Temporary Pharmacist or Student (UBC and Non-UBC) Pharmacist.

-Have successfully completed a CCCEP-accredited drug administration training program approved by the College as listed in Schedule C of the HPA Bylaws, or hold valid drug administration authorization in another province at the time of submitting the application.
+Have successfully completed a CCCEP-accredited drug administration training program approved by the College as listed in Schedule C of the HPA Bylaws within 1 year from application date, or hold valid drug administration authorization in another province at the time of submitting the application